mondeja/pytest-maybe-raises/README.md

     return _maybe_raises
 ```

-So this package provides a wrapper fixture over `pytest.raises` which
+This package provides a wrapper fixture over `pytest.raises` which
 context only has effect if the passed argument is an exception class,
 otherwise uses a null context like [`contextlib.nullcontext`].

-So using this package I can rewrite my tests as:
+Using this package I can rewrite my tests as:

 ```python
 import pytest